 - Conduct a Preliminary Phase

-Traditional recruitment tends to go: Place Ad, Review CVs, Conduct Interviews, Check References, Hire.
+Especially for small and medium-sized businesses who are time-crunched and resource deficient, traditional recruitment tends to follow some variation of the following: Place Ad, Review Applications, Conduct Interviews, Check References, Hire.
 The problem with this system is that often the first and only time you have personal contact with the candidate is during the interview process.
-The develop a whole candidate approach, consider developing a preliminary phase, whether that be a pre-screen phone interview, a specific set of tasks an applicant must complete to make it to the next round.
+To develop a whole candidate approach, consider developing a preliminary phase, whether that be a pre-screen phone interview, a specific set of tasks an applicant must complete to make it to the next round.
 The benefit of a preliminary phase is that it forces you to review different aspects of their abilities before a face-to-face meeting, which allows you to focus on the candidate’s overall abilities.

 - Turn Your Thinking Upside Down

-This one requires a bit of a shift in thinking, but if you meet a candidate which gives you an overall great impression, approach the interview with the mindset that you want them to prove that the impression matches the ability.
-Conversely, if the first impression is just so-so, adopt the mindset that you are committed to providing the benefit of the doubt.
-As you ask the same questions to each candidate you will find that your results tend to come out much more objective than getting carried away by emotion after a first-impression.
+This one requires a bit of a shift in thinking, but if you meet a candidate who gives you an overall great impression, approach the interview with the mindset that you want them to prove that the impression matches the ability.
+Conversely, if the first impression is just lukewarm, adopt the mindset that you are committed to providing the benefit of the doubt.
+As you ask the same questions to each candidate you will find that your results tend to come out much more objective than getting carried away by emotion no matter what the first-impression.

 - Adopt an Objective Scoring System

 I cannot stress enough how much of a difference this will make to your organization.
 Asking the same main questions to each candidate and having an objective scoring system (like a five-point scale) rather than simply recording of their answers with a yes/no approach forces you to isolate the intent of the question, and focus on content rather than form.